HusseinOkasha/blog-server/README.md

 `
 * It accepts a post request with user information (firstName, lastName, email, password)
 * In case of successful signup it returns status code 200.
-* In case of  missing field returns status code 400 bad request .
+* In case of missing field returns status code 400 bad request.
-* It allows duplicate email addresses due to a forgotten unique constraint in the sql schema (will be handled in future ISA )
+* In case of using already existing email address will return 400 bad request.

 ### Login
 * `curl -X POST -H "Content-Type: application/json"  -u f2@gmail.com:123 http://localhost:8080/login`